-Born in Philadelphia, Pennsylvania, Ruth Ellen Gruber has spent most of her adult life in Europe.
-An award-winning writer, researcher, photographer and public speaker, she is an expert on contemporary Jewish issues in Europe as well as on European Country Music and the “imaginary Wild West.”
+Born in Philadelphia, Pennsylvania, Ruth Ellen Gruber is an award-winning writer, researcher, photographer and public speaker.
+She is an expert on Jewish heritage and other contemporary Jewish issues in Europe and has carried out extensive research on European Country Music and the “imaginary Wild West.”

-Ruth moved to Europe after graduating from Oberlin College, and later, during a more than 10-year career with United Press International, she was based in Rome, Brussels, London, Belgrade, Warsaw, and Vienna as a foreign correspondent.
-In January 1983, when based in Warsaw as UPI Chief Correspondent, she was arrested by Poland’s Martial Law authorities on a trumped up espionage charge, thrown into jail, interrogated for seven hours and expelled from the country.
+During a more than 10-year career with UPI, she was based in Rome, Brussels, London, Belgrade, Warsaw, and Vienna as a foreign correspondent.
+In January 1983, when based in Warsaw as UPI Chief Correspondent, she was arrested by Poland’s Martial Law authorities on a trumped up espionage charge, thrown into jail, interrogated for seven hours, and expelled from the country.